Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 Are there any ancient or prehistoric sites to explore?

 Yes, Languedoc has a rich history.
 You can visit the Oppidum d’Ensérune, which shows what life was like for the Gauls before the Romans arrived.
-There are also natural wonders like caves and grottos, and evidence of even older prehistoric settlements.
+There are also natural wonders such as caves and grottos, as well as evidence of even older prehistoric settlements.

 What kind of food and wine can I expect in Languedoc?

 The food is delicious!
 Near the coast, you can try fresh seafood like oysters and mussels from the Etang de Thau lagoon.
 A famous local dish is cassoulet, a hearty bean stew.
-Languedoc is also France’s biggest wine region, and the quality of its wines has gotten much better, with great options like Corbières and Minervois.
+Languedoc is also France’s largest wine region, and the quality of its wines has improved significantly, with great options like Corbières and Minervois.

 Which cities in Languedoc are worth visiting?